Parkb22/dpdocs/Guides/Get-Started.md

 Welcome to **Degen Park**, your ultimate destination for on-chain gaming and rewards.
 Follow this simple guide to dive in and start earning **$DPARK tokens** today!

 > [!IMPORTANT]
-> Degen Park testnet is runinng on Solana Devnet.\
+> Degen Parkis runinng on Solana Mainnet.\
- \
->To enable or disable test networks in Phantom, follow these steps:\
- \
->Open Settings by clicking the icon in the top left corner.\
->Navigate to Developer Settings.\
->Toggle on Testnet.\
->Choose Solana , then select Devnet\

 ---